terraform-aws-modules/terraform-aws-iam/docs/UPGRADE-6.0.md

     - `iam-account`
         - `create`
     - `iam-group`
-        - `permission_statements` which allows for any number of custom statements to be added to the role's trust policy.
+        - `permissions` which allows for any number of custom statements to be added to the role's trust policy.
 This covers the majority of the variables that were removed
         - `path`/`policy_path`
         - `create_policy`
         - `enable_mfa_enforcment`